Monkeypox

 • The second drug is an orally bioavailable lipid acyclic nucleoside phosphonate with anti-acne virus activity.
 It is approved for the treatment of cytomegalovirus (CMV) retinitis in patients with acquired immunodeficiency syndrome (AIDS).
 It has been shown to be effective against orthopoxviruses in animal models.
 However, clinical data on its efficacy against human monkeypox are lacking.

 In addition to repurposing smallpox antivirals, several researchers are racing to discover new antivirals for the treatment of monkeypox.
 They are screening candidate anti-monkeypox drugs from a library of clinically approved antiviral, antifungal, and antiparasitic drugs.
-Identified drug candidates include, but are not limited to:

 Developing Monoclonal Antibodies